RowanMAVRC/AutoLabelEngine/README.md

 | 7 | **Generate Labeled Video** | Produce side-by-side “before/after” MP4s for quick QA. |

 Repeat steps 3-6 until the detector reaches your desired precision.

+### Recommended Labeling Loop 🔁

+1. Start with a reasonably trained model (even if it is a rough baseline) and run **Auto Label** to seed annotations across the dataset.
+2. Use the review tooling – **Frame/Object Review**, **Cluster Objects**, bulk delete, and search – to strip bad predictions and keep only the high-quality labels.
+3. Manually add a handful of trusted corrections where coverage is thin or classes are missing.
+4. Create new train/val splits from the curated set, finetune via **Finetune Model**, and push the updated weights back into **Auto Label**.
+5. Re-label the remaining or previously incorrect samples with the improved model and loop until performance stabilises.

 ---